Where To Go When You’re In The Mood For A Martini

 This is not a guide to the best martinis in New York City.
 This is a guide to the best places in New York City for when your shirt is tucked in and you’re feeling dignified.
 For when the fiery capitalist spirit is melting your soul.
 Or for when you just read a page of War and Peace after getting out of the sauna, and now you need to rehydrate.

 Martinis taste best with white tablecloths and someone playing the piano.
 You’ll get both at Bemelmans Bar, inside the Carlyle Hotel on the Upper East Side.
-Despite the outrageously high drink prices, you should go out of your way for a martini here, because Bemelmans is an iconic NYC experience.
-And because if you’re lucky, Bill Murray might also be having a martini in the corner while someone plays the piano.
-You could eat a full meal if you wanted to, but that’s not necessary when the best edible thing here is the free snack mix that’s on every table.
+Yes, this place has pricey cocktails, but you should go out of your way for a martini here, because Bemelmans is an iconic NYC experience.
+If you’re lucky, Bill Murray might also be having a martini in the corner while someone plays the piano.
+You can order dishes like lobster tacos and beef sliders, but that’s not necessary because the best thing to eat here is the free snack mix that’s on every table.

-The Grill feels like the kind of place where Roger Sterling would go for a three-martini lunch, or The Rat Pack would smoke cigars all night at a booth in the corner.
-In other words, this steakhouse in the old Four Seasons space in Midtown makes you feel like you’re a bigger deal than you actually are.
+The Grill feels like the kind of place where Roger Sterling would go for a three-martini lunch or The Rat Pack would smoke cigars all night at a booth in the corner.
+In other words, this restaurant in the old Four Seasons space in Midtown makes you feel like you’re a bigger deal than you actually are.
 While the square bar isn’t as fancy or heavy on production value as the dining room, it overlooks the dark, attractive space, and is a good way to feel important without committing to a whole (very expensive) dinner.
-Order a Tuxedo, which has fino sherry in it, an Alaska, which is made with chartreuse, or anything else from Grill’s martini menu.
+Order a Tuxedo, which has fino sherry in it, an Alaska, which is made with Chartreuse, or anything else from the martini menu here.

-A foolproof way to justify all of your turtlenecks is by drinking martinis at Smoke on Broadway and 106th on the Upper West Side.
+A foolproof way to justify all of your turtlenecks is by drinking martinis at Smoke on Broadway and 106th.
 It’s a little jazz club that brings in noteworthy musicians from all over the world to play on an intimate red-curtained stage.
-If you want to eat dinner while catching a show, we recommend making a reservation in advance to ensure a table.
+If you want to eat dinner while catching a show, we recommend making a reservation in advance to ensure that you get a table.
 But you could also show up, sit at the bar, and fall into a conversation with an ex-mayor of Philadelphia or someone else who could probably give you some good life advice.

 Clover Club in Cobble Hill is the kind of place that will suddenly help you understand how robber barons must feel.
-As you look around at the curtain-covered windows and the working fireplace and the red leather booths, you’ll feel ready to take on an antitrust case.
-Or at least drink another martini - their excellent classic one comes with equal parts dry and sweet vermouth.
+As you look around at the curtain-covered windows, working fireplace, and red leather booths, you’ll feel ready to take on an antitrust case.
+Or, at the very least, you'll feel ready to drink another martini.
+Their excellent classic one comes with equal parts dry and sweet vermouth.

 Harry’s is a classic steakhouse a block from Wall Street that tends to be filled with people who look like they took off their ties on the walk over.
-Join them in the dark, slightly underground dining room if you want to pair your martini with oysters Rockefeller and dry-aged filet mignon—or if you just want a drink after work, get a bar seat in the casual bar room.
+Join them in the dark, slightly underground dining room if you want to pair your martini with some jumbo shrimp cocktail and dry-aged filet mignon—or if you just want a drink after work, get a bar seat in the casual bar room.
 The martini here is old-school in that it’s relatively heavy on vermouth, and it comes with a sidecar on ice.